forcedotcom/cli/releasenotes/sfdx/README.md

     Remember to run `sfdx force:source:deploy` to deploy the new local source files to your org.
 Then you can further customize the new components using Setup UI, then `sfdx force:source:retrieve` the changes back to your local project.

+* NEW: Use Bulk API 2.0 to upsert and delete data to and from your org with these new commands:

+    * `sfdx data delete bulk` : Bulk delete records from an org using a CSV file.
+Uses Bulk API 2.0.
+    * `sfdx data delete resume` : Resume a bulk delete job that you previously started.
+Uses Bulk API 2.0.
+    * `sfdx data upsert bulk` : Bulk upsert records to an org from a CSV file.
+Uses Bulk API 2.0.
+    * `sfdx data upsert resume` : Resume a bulk upsert job that you previously started.
+Uses Bulk API 2.0.

+    For example, bulk upsert records from a CSV file to the Contact object in your default org with this command:

+    ```bash
+    sfdx data upsert bulk --sobject Contact --file files/contacts.csv --external-id Id
+    ```

+    The preceding command returns control to you immediately and runs the bulk upsert asynchronously.
+Resume the job to see the results with this command:

+    ```bash
+    $ sfdx data upsert resume --use-most-recent
+    ```

+    We recommend that you start using these new Bulk API 2.0 commands rather than the existing `sf force data bulk` commands, which are based on Bulk API 1.0.
+However, one reason to keep using the existing `sf force data bulk upsert` command is if you want to run the upsert serially with the `--serial` flag.
+The new Bulk API 2.0 commands don't support serial execution.
+In this case, or if you simply want to continue using Bulk API 1.0, use these commands:

+    * `sfdx force data bulk delete`
+    * `sfdx force data bulk upsert`
+    * `sfdx force data bulk status`

+    Run the commands with `--help` to see examples.

+    Finally, the `sfdx data resume` command is deprecated.
+Use `sfdx data delete resume` or `sfdx data upsert resume` instead.

 * NEW: When you type a command fragment and `sfdx` displays a list of possible commands for you to choose from, we now also display the command summary.
 The summaries make it easier for you to pick the command you want.

+* FIX: You can now specify `packageAliases` that contain spaces in the `sfdx-project.json` file and execute `package` commands that use the alias without getting an error.
+(GitHub issue [#1936](https://github.com/forcedotcom/cli/issues/1936), oclif PR [#614](https://github.com/oclif/core/pull/614))

 * FIX: The `sfdx org create scratch` (`force:org:create`) command now honors the value of the `--wait` flag.
 (GitHub issue [#1817](https://github.com/forcedotcom/cli/issues/1817), sfdx-core PR [#771](https://github.com/forcedotcom/sfdx-core/pull/771))